buffer-circular-arduino

 Circular Buffer in a Library

 What if we put it in a library?
-Of course!
+Of course we can!
 Here is a library that implements a circular buffer in Arduino.
-The implementation is somewhat more complex than that of this post, but in return, it is easier to use and more powerful.
+The implementation is somewhat more complex than the one in this post, but in return it is easier to use and more powerful.
 Enjoy!

 Download the Code